 Note 3: This section refers to materials which are produced and/or legislated by a third party.
+Applicants are encouraged to verify that they are accessing the most current version of these materials, as they may be updated from time to time.
 Where referenced materials are superseded by updated versions, the version current at the time of lodgement of the Development Application shall apply.